The 7 Best Road Bikes Under $3000 for Men & Women

 The geometry of the Ultimate series is more aggressive than the Endurance series, making it more suitable for performance-oriented road riders.

-The highlights of the Ultimate CF 8 Disc is the Shimano Ultegra mechanical groupset and the included 4iiii left crank power meter.
+The Ultimate CF 8 Disc highlights are the Shimano Ultegra mechanical groupset and DT Swiss wheels.
+Unfortunately, the 2024 model doesn’t have an integrated 4iiii power meter like the 2023 model.

 TIP: Read power meters’ benefits to learn how to leverage them.